 Background: Increased Funding for Transportation

-The 83rd Legislature (2013) passed Senate Joint Resolution 1 and House Bill 1 (83S3) to allow for the transfer of certain oil and gas severance tax revenues to the State Highway Fund (SHF).
+The 83rd Legislature (2013) responded to these financing challenges by passing Senate Joint Resolution 1 and House Bill 1 (83S3) to allow for the transfer of certain oil and gas severance tax revenues to the State Highway Fund (SHF).
 SJR 1 was approved by voters in November 2014.
-The 84th Legislature (2015) passed Senate Joint Resolution 5 to allow for the transfer of up to $2.5 billion of state sales tax revenues and a portion of the motor vehicle sales tax to the SHF each year.
+The 84th Legislature (2015) went even further, passing Senate Joint Resolution 5 to allow for the transfer of up to $2.5 billion of state sales tax revenues and a portion of the motor vehicle sales tax to the SHF each year.
 SJR 5 was approved by voters in November 2015 (Prop 7).
-According to the Comptroller’s revenue estimate for the upcoming 2018-19 biennium, SJR 5/Prop 7 will result in an additional $4.7 billion in state sales taxes being transferred to the SHF, while $1.3 billion will accrue to the SHF as a result of SJR 1.
-Therefore, as a result of actions taken by legislators and approved by voters in 2013 and 2015, $6 billion in additional funding is available for transportation projects in the 2018-19 biennium alone.
+As a result of these actions taken by legislators and approved by voters in 2013 and 2015, $5 billion in additional funding is available for transportation projects in the 2018-19 biennium.